Deepti2582/Bike-Rental-Demand-/README.md

 * Instant: record index
 * dteday: Date
 * season: Season(1: spring , 2: summer, 3: fall , 4: winter)

--yr: Year
+* yr: Year

--mnth: (Month 1-12)
+* mnth: (Month 1-12)

--holiday: whether a day is a holiday or not
+* holiday: whether a day is a holiday or not

--weekday: day of the week
+* weekday: day of the week

--workingday: If a day is neither working day nor holiday then 1, otherwise 0
+* workingday: If a day is neither working day nor holiday then 1, otherwise 0

--weathersit: (weather condition, 1:Clear , 2:Mist + cloudy , 3:Light snow , 4:Heavy rain)
+* weathersit: (weather condition, 1:Clear , 2:Mist + cloudy , 3:Light snow , 4:Heavy rain)

--temp: normalised temperature in celsius
+* temp: normalised temperature in celsius

--atemp: Normalised feeling temperature in celsius
+* atemp: Normalised feeling temperature in celsius

--hum: Normalised humidity
+* hum: Normalised humidity

--casual: count of casual bike users
+* casual: count of casual bike users

--registered: count of registered bike users
+* registered: count of registered bike users

--cnt: total number of bikes rented.
+* cnt: total number of bikes rented.
 This is the dependent continuous variable